-All uses removed from Iowa's 2016 Section 303(d) list will be summarized in a table posted at the Iowa DNR impaired waters web site (https://programs.iowadnr.gov/adbnet/Assessments/Summary/2018).
-For any waterbody listed on the final EPA-approved 2016 Section 303(d) list and not included on Iowa DNR's 2018 list, a waterbody-specific rationale for the exclusion or de-listing will be incorporated into Iowa DNR's on-line Section 305(b) assessment database (ADBNet).
+All uses removed from Iowa's current Section 303(d) list will be summarized in a table posted at the Iowa DNR impaired waters web site (https://programs.iowadnr.gov/adbnet).
+For any waterbody listed on the final EPA-approved previous Section 303(d) list and not included on Iowa DNR's current list, a waterbody-specific rationale for the exclusion or delisting will be incorporated into Iowa DNR's on-line Section 305(b) assessment database (ADBNet).

-Segments added to an lowa 303(d) list will be placed on subsequent lists unless (1) there are sufficient credible data to reassess the waterbody and demonstrate that 303(d) listing is not appropriate or (2) some other "good cause" is demonstrated for not including the water on the 303(d) list.
 Age of data alone is not an adequate justification for omitting a previously-listed water on a new list of impaired waters.
 This provision is especially relevant to waterbody segments included on lists based on results of one-time surveys (e.g., results of biological assessments conducted as part of biocriteria development or faunal surveys (e.g., freshwater mussels)).
-For example, if a waterbody was added to lowa's 2004 303(d) list based on a biological assessment conducted in 2002, this waterbody should remain on lowa's subsequent 303(d) lists until (1) a TMDL is completed, (2) additional monitoring is conducted that shows "full support" of aquatic life uses, or (3) a flaw in the original data analysis or assessment is discovered.
+For example, if a waterbody was added to Iowa's 2004 303(d) list based on a biological assessment conducted in 2002, this waterbody should remain on Iowa's subsequent 303(d) lists until (1) a TMDL is completed, (2) additional monitoring is conducted that shows "full support" of aquatic life uses, or (3) a flaw in the original data analysis or assessment is discovered.

 In addition, lack of sufficient new data to develop a "monitored" assessment for a previously-listed waterbody is not adequate justification for excluding a waterbody from Section 303(d) listing.
-For example, if a routinely-monitored waterbody was added to Iowa's 2004 303(d) list based on a "monitored" assessment showing violations of the Iowa water quality criterion for indicator bacteria, this waterbody should remain on Iowa's impaired waters lists until (1) adequate data are available to develop a high-confidence ("monitored") assessment, (2) the newly developed assessment shows "full support" of the impaired use, or (3) there is some other "good cause" for de-listing this impairment.
+For example, if a routinely-monitored waterbody was added to Iowa's 2004 303(d) list based on a "monitored" assessment showing violations of the Iowa water quality criterion for indicator bacteria, this waterbody should remain on Iowa's impaired waters lists until (1) adequate data are available to develop a high-confidence ("monitored") assessment, (2) the newly developed assessment shows "full support" of the impaired use, or (3) there is some other "good cause" for delisting this impairment.